porterjamesj/website/content/blog/wedding-videobooth.md

 our code wouldn't do much.
 Instead, we'd have to somehow reduce the work that tracking.js was doing.
 Not knowing where else to turn, we started searching for things like "tracking js improve performance".
-Surprisingly, this worked.
-It let us to [this comment](https://github.com/eduardolundgren/tracking.js/issues/96) from tracking.js creator Eduardo Lundgren, which suggests downscaling high-res input video before passing it to tracking.js to be processed, and then taking the output positions, bounding boxes, etc., and upscaling them before rendering them.
-We implemented this pretty quickly, and it worked well!
-Although it had it's fair share of amusing bugs along the way, e.g. bounding boxes flying off the screen due to math errors:
+Surprisingly, this worked!
+It let us to [this comment](https://github.com/eduardolundgren/tracking.js/issues/96) from tracking.js creator Eduardo Lundgren, which suggests downscaling high-res input video before passing it to tracking.js to be processed, and then taking the output positions, bounding boxes, etc., and scaling them back up to the original video dimensions before rendering them.
+We implemented this pretty quickly, and it worked really well!
+Although it had its fair share of amusing bugs along the way, e.g. bounding boxes flying off the screen due to math errors:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_funny_bug.mp4"></video>